groupby/gb-android-tracker-client/docs/removeFromCart.md

-# addToCart
+# removeFromCart

-For sending details of which products (or SKUs within products) the shopper is adding to their cart.
+For sending details of which products (or SKUs within products) the shopper is removing from their cart.

-You must only include the products or SKUs that the shopper is adding to their cart during this event, not the products or SKUs the cart has after this event occurs.
+You must only include the products or SKUs that the shopper is removing from their cart during this event, not the products or SKUs the cart has after this event occurs.

 Example: